 - Cutaneous T-cell lymphoma of the skin

-The Northern Trust offers rapid advice, diagnosis and treatment to patients displaying symptoms of a skin cancer and has a specialist skin team that will diagnose and treat your skin cancer.
+The Northern Trust has a specialist skin team that offers rapid advice, diagnosis and treatment to patients displaying symptoms of a skin cancer.

 Our Cancer Services team is here to support you every step of the way.
 This skin cancer section on our website takes you through your skin cancer pathway within the Trust and provides you with the information and support you will need throughout your journey.